ArchipelagoMW/Archipelago/worlds/lufia2ac/docs/en_Lufia II Ancient Cave.md

 As you may or may not know, randomization was already a core feature of the Ancient Cave in Lufia II, basically being a whole game within a game.
 The Ancient Cave has 99 floors with increasingly hard enemies, red chests and blue chests.
 At the end of the Ancient Cave you get to fight the Royal Jelly... if you make it that far.
-You cannot lose the Royal Jelly fight as it kills itself after giving you three rounds to try and kill it (or kill yourself, whichever one you can manage).
+You cannot lose the Royal Jelly fight as it kills itself after giving you three rounds to try and kill it (or manage to vanquish your own party, whichever one you can manage).

 The Randomizer allows you to set four different goals (Kill the Boss, Iris Treasure Hunt, Treasure hunt + Boss, Reach final floor), and modify the game in several other ways (define where the last floor is, start with providence, choose